-The TDSB has serious concerns with the government's plan to introduce mandatory elearning courses for all secondary students.
-Since the plan was announced, school boards have not received any further information, which has raised many questions and concerns by parents/guardians, students and our own staff, including how the plan will be implemented and how it will be equitable for all secondary students.
+The TDSB has serious concerns with the government's plan to introduce mandatory e-learning courses for all secondary students.
+Since the plan was announced, school boards have not received any further information, which has raised very serious questions and concerns by parents/guardians, students and our own staff, including how the plan will be implemented and how it will be equitable for all secondary students.

 The TDSB is not against e-learning, recognizing that it plays an important role in our system.
-We are, however, concerned about the mandatory nature of this plan, the timing and the general lack of information available for parents/guardians, students and staff.
+We do, however, have serious concerns about the mandatory nature of this plan, the timing and the general lack of information available for parents/guardians, students and staff.

 In just a few short months, secondary students will begin selecting courses that will lead them to graduation.
-We concern is that the lack of information on mandatory e-learning courses and the increase in class sizes could harm our students' achievement and well-being levels and, ultimately, hinder their graduation and post-secondary education plans.
+Our concern is that the lack of information on mandatory e-learning courses and the increase in class sizes could harm our students' achievement and well-being levels and, ultimately, hinder their graduation and post-secondary education plans.
 This is a major concern considering our most recent census data tells us that students are already expressing challenges with mental health, belonging and accessing a caring adult in schools and the role of technology in relation to their overall well-being.
+Decisions with such a significant impact should not be made before a thorough review, including a complete understanding of all consequences and outcomes, has been conducted.